-Do not tow a trailer with your Big Bear Chopper for any reason.
+Do not tow a trailer behind your Big Bear Chopper for any reason.

-Do not attempt "custom" alterations such as extended forks that is not authorized by Big Bear Choppers on the front end.
-Do not install a sidecar.
-Your motorcycle was not designed for a sidecar.
-Those alterations to the bike will have dangerous handling characteristics.
+Do not attempt "custom" alterations such as extended forks, installing a sidecar, lowering the vehicle or anything else that would alter the safety.
+Those and other alterations to the bike will have dangerous handling characteristics.

-The addition of unauthorized accessories and additional weight to your Big Bear Chopper can affect the handling characteristics that can make for unsafe riding.
+The addition of unauthorized accessories and additional weight to your Big Bear Chopper can affect handling characteristics that can make for unsafe riding.
 Since we cannot test and make recommendations with every accessory or combination of accessories, you must be responsible for safe operation of the motorcycle when operating with accessories or carrying additional weight.